FrancoisSuzeau/Solar-System/README.md

 ### 14/09/2021
 + We can now have a little window showing planete information (for now it is only displaying the name of the body)
-+ Use the mouse wheel to change speed of navigation
++ Use the mouse wheel to change speed navigation

+### 17/09/2021
++ Add a setting option : Can choose to show name of body or not
++ Optimization : one shader per object type displayed (one for text, one for overlay/setting/information frame, one per body type, one for atmosphere)
++ Optimization : font are only loaded by SDL once and then Opengl use the SDL_Surface pointer to build the opengl object
++ Optimization : Pointer test at each allocation/use and pointer released

 ## More in coming ...